 The first day of Pyathoe is not a distinct festival for any religious group, so it is a day that is acceptable to Karen people of all religions.
 Karen New Year is celebrated throughout Burma, in refugee camps and Karen villages in Thailand, and Karen refugee communities around the world.
 In Karen State in Burma Karen New Year celebrations are some times harassed by the military government, or disrupted by fighting.
 Karen New Year celebrations typically include Don dances and bamboo dances, singing, speeches, and the consumption of lots of food and alcohol.

 Image Sources: Wikimedia Commons

 Text Sources: “Encyclopedia of World Cultures: East and Southeast Asia”, edited by Paul Hockings (C.K.
-Hall & Company); New York Times, Washington Post, Los Angeles Times, The Guardian, National Geographic, The New Yorker, Time, Newsweek, Reuters, AP, AFP, Wikipedia, BBC, various books and other publications.
+Hall & Company); New York Times, Washington Post, Los Angeles Times, The Guardian, National Geographic, The New Yorker, Time, Reuters, AP, AFP, Wikipedia, BBC, various books and other publications.